POWER PACKS: Hunger & the Children in Our Community

 The Power Pack program comes from the Food for Others campaign, a non-profit food bank helping Northern Virginians who do not have adequate food supplies.
 Thirty percent of residents living in poverty are children.
 Power Packs provide a bag of non-perishable food to elementary school-aged children over the weekend.
 For some children, this will be the only food they have until they return to school on Mondays.

 A member of our church, Donni Clifton, learned of this program and began participating in January 2015 by assembling packs each month and taking them to a warehouse for distribution at participating elementary schools.
 While this was a great way to get involved in this organization, the desire from the beginning has been to get connected to a specific school we could work with.

-In April of 2016, the Lord provided such a school; we began a relationship with Manassas Park Elementary & Cougar Elementary in Manassas Park.
+In April of 2016, the Lord provided two schools: we began a relationship with Manassas Park Elementary & Cougar Elementary in Manassas Park.
 Both schools are part of one campus of 1700 children, grades K-5 with 65% of their students on free and/or reduced lunches.
-They could use a minimum of 50 power packs each week!
+They can use a minimum of 50 power packs each week!

 The following stories were shared by Manassas Park Elementary Staff about children living with hunger and poverty in the community:

 - A 3rd grade female student lives with her mom and 2 younger siblings.
 Her mom works outside the home at night part-time and takes care of neighborhood children part-time.
 This sweet girl is quiet and you wouldn’t suspect her to be hungry, but when working with her one-on-one, she shares that she often has to ‘cook’ for herself and her 2 siblings in the evening; usually cereal or crackers.
 She is likely a weekly recipient for the program this fall and greatly appreciated the bag she received at the end of the school year.